 Minteer also writes on the intellectual history of conservation and environmentalism, and on the influence of pragmatist ideas on the development of American environmental thought, politics, and practice.
-He currently holds the Maytag Professorship in the School of Life Sciences at Arizona State University, an endowed chair established by the Maytag family at the time it made possible the founding of the Phoenix Zoo.
+He currently holds the Arizona Zoological Society Endowed Chair in the School of Life Sciences at Arizona State University, a position established by the Robert Maytag family at the time it made possible the founding of the Phoenix Zoo.

 - ecological ethics